Holdenxie/cse15l-lab-reports/LabReport3.md

     return newArray;
   }
 ````
-This implementation transfers elements from array given to a new array in a reversed order.
 Before the fix, it adds elements from a newly created (empty) array to the current array.
+By adding elements from an empty array, elements added will always be empty.
+With the change, this implementation transfers elements from array given to a new array in a reversed order.